abhinav1602/abhinav1602/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on improving my design skills and a chrome extension for fun.
+- 🔭 I’m currently working on improving my design skills, a chrome extension and a hackathon project for fun.
 - 🌱 I’m currently learning Spring boot and System Design
 - 👯 I’m looking to collaborate on any interesting small side-project in javascript
 - 🤔 I’m looking for help with understanding system design more.